slbailey/Retrovue/docs/domain/VirtualAsset.md

 ## Purpose

-VirtualAsset is a **reusable container of asset references and logic**.
-It enables packaging and re-use of modular asset bundles that can be referenced in scheduling and plan assignments.
-VirtualAssets may be referenced by Programs that appear inside Patterns; expansion still occurs during ScheduleDay generation.
-VirtualAssets are used during scheduling or in plan assignments, but **expand to actual assets at ScheduleDay (primary) or Playlog time (fallback)**.

-**Example:** A VirtualAsset might define "intro + 2 random SpongeBob shorts" — a reusable container that combines a fixed intro asset with logic to select 2 random SpongeBob segments.

-**Critical Rule:** VirtualAssets are **containers only — not assets themselves**.
-They are not broadcastable content.
-They are metadata structures that expand to concrete Asset references when resolved during schedule generation.
-VirtualAssets never appear in playout; only the expanded Asset references do.
+VirtualAsset is a **SchedulableAsset** subclass that acts as a template or composite wrapper referencing other assets.
+Unlike physical Assets (which are files), VirtualAssets are design-time constructs that dynamically resolve to real assets when instantiated in a Playlist.

+**What a VirtualAsset is:**

+- A **SchedulableAsset** subclass (concrete implementation of the abstract base)
+- A **template or composite wrapper** that references other assets, not a file itself
+- A **design/planning-time entity** that exists only during schedule planning, not in the runtime layer
+- A **dynamic selector** that resolves to concrete Assets when a Playlist is generated from a ScheduleDay

+**What a VirtualAsset is not:**

+- A physical file or media asset (VirtualAssets have no `canonical_uri`, `source_uri`, or file size)
+- A runtime entity (VirtualAssets do not exist in PlaylogEvent or the playout stream)
+- A Producer (VirtualAssets expand to physical Assets which then feed standard Producers)

+**Examples:**

+- **"Movie of the Day"** — A VirtualAsset that selects one movie from a pool of eligible films each day, dynamically resolving to a specific movie asset when the Playlist is generated
+- **"Cartoon Marathon"** — A VirtualAsset that selects multiple cartoon episodes from a collection, creating a themed block that varies each time it's scheduled

+**Critical Rule:** VirtualAssets exist only at **design/planning time**.
+They are SchedulableAssets that can be placed in Zones or referenced in Program asset chains during schedule planning.
+When a Playlist is generated from a ScheduleDay, VirtualAssets expand into one or more physical Assets (files) which then feed the appropriate Producer (usually AssetProducer).
+There is no "VirtualProducer" — Producers are output-oriented runtime components that operate on physical Assets.

 **Key Characteristics:**

-- **Reusable container**: A VirtualAsset is a reusable container of asset references and logic that can be used across multiple schedule plans
-- **Asset references and logic**: Contains both direct asset references and logic for dynamic selection (e.g., rules, filters, selection criteria)
-- **Cross-plan reuse**: Can be reused across multiple schedule plans, allowing operators to define once and use many times
+- **SchedulableAsset subclass**: VirtualAsset is a concrete SchedulableAsset implementation
+- **Template/composite wrapper**: VirtualAsset references other assets but is not itself a file
+- **Design/planning-time only**: VirtualAssets exist only during schedule planning, not in runtime
+- **Dynamic resolution**: VirtualAssets resolve to concrete Assets when Playlists are generated
+- **Scheduling-time equivalence**: At scheduling time, VirtualAssets are treated identically to regular Assets

 VirtualAssets provide a way to:

 - **Package asset sequences**: Create reusable bundles of assets (e.g., intro → clip → clip)
-- **Define rule-based collections**: Specify dynamic asset selections (e.g., "intro + 2 random SpongeBob shorts")
+- **Define rule-based collections**: Specify dynamic asset selections (e.g., "Movie of the Day" selects from a movie pool)
-- **Enable modular programming**: Reference complex asset combinations as a single unit in schedule plans
+- **Enable modular programming**: Reference complex asset combinations as a single unit in Zones or Program asset chains
 - **Support content reuse**: Define once, use many times across different plans and ScheduleDay entries
-- **Support playout hints**: Include playout directives like shuffle, sequential, and conditional inserts (e.g., rating slates)

 ## Core Model / Scope

-VirtualAsset enables:
+VirtualAsset is a **SchedulableAsset** subclass that enables:

+- **Template/composite wrappers**: Act as templates that reference other assets but are not files themselves
 - **Fixed sequences**: Predefined ordered lists of assets (e.g., branded intro → episode clip → outro bumper)
-- **Rule-based definitions**: Dynamic asset selections based on rules (e.g., "3 random SpongeBob 11-min segments + branded intro")
+- **Rule-based definitions**: Dynamic asset selections based on rules (e.g., "Movie of the Day" selects from a movie pool)
 - **Modular packaging**: Group related assets into reusable bundles
-- **Scheduling abstraction**: Reference complex asset combinations as a single unit in [Program](Program.md) entries that appear inside Patterns
-- **Runtime expansion**: Expand to actual Asset references at [ScheduleDay](ScheduleDay.md) or [PlaylogEvent](PlaylogEvent.md) resolution time
+- **Design/planning-time existence**: Exist only during schedule planning, not in the runtime layer
+- **Dynamic resolution**: Resolve to concrete Assets when Playlists are generated from ScheduleDays

 **Key Points:**

-- VirtualAsset is a **reusable container of asset references and logic** (e.g., intro + 2 random SpongeBob shorts)
+- VirtualAsset is a **SchedulableAsset** subclass (concrete implementation of the abstract base)
-- Can be a fixed sequence (intro → clip → clip) or rule-based definition
-- **Can be reused across multiple schedule plans** — define once, use many times
-- Supports **playout hints** like shuffle, sequential, and conditional inserts (e.g., rating slates)
-- Used during scheduling or in plan assignments
-- Expands to actual assets at ScheduleDay or Playlog time
-- Enables packaging and re-use of modular asset bundles
+- VirtualAsset is a **template or composite wrapper** that references other assets, not a file itself
+- VirtualAsset exists only at **design/planning time** — not in PlaylogEvent or the playout stream
+- VirtualAssets can be placed directly in Zones or referenced in Program asset chains during schedule planning
+- At **playlist generation**, VirtualAssets expand into one or more physical Assets (files)
+- Expanded physical Assets feed appropriate Producers (usually AssetProducer)
+- There is no "VirtualProducer" — Producers are output-oriented runtime components that operate on physical Assets

 ## Types of VirtualAssets